itsmhkapoor/DT-Net/README.md

 # DT-Net
+This repo is associated with the research project 'Deep Neural Network Based Displacement Estimation' conducted at ETH Zürich.

 Convolutional Neural Networks have proved to be a vital tool for displacement estimation.
 A lot of work is being done in the domain of optical flow estimation using RGB images.
 Similarly progress is being made in the field of displacement estimation using RF images.
 RF data is important to detect pathologies in tissues due to varying biomechanical properties.
 Also RF signal, which has different frequency distribution than normal computer vision images, contains phase information as well, making it a different problem in displacement estimation as conventional CNN fail to extract relevant information from RF data.
 This issue of displacement estimation using RF images is addressed in this work.
 An attempt to estimate displacement in an unsupervised fashion is made for which Local Correlation Coefficient (LCC) loss function is defined.
 A supervised training approach is also evaluated.
 The method is also viewed as a potential to replace normalized cross-correlation which is currently used in the displacement estimation step for speed-of-sound (SoS) imaging.

 ## Requirements